natecostello/van_two_point_oh/electrical/voltage_trade_studies/Electrical_24V_vs_48V_concepts.md

 It is neccesary to size the DC converters for each concept to determine the no-load power consumption and apply the spec efficiency to converter power loads to analyze base and nominal load cases.

-**TLDR:** The 48V concept requires 12V conversion in excess of 886W, resulting in two 600W converters.
-The 24V concept requires 12V conversion in excess of 233W, resulting in one 360W converter.
+**TLDR:** The 48V concept requires 12V conversion in excess of 944W, resulting in two 600W converters.
+The 24V concept requires 12V conversion in excess of 291W, resulting in one 360W converter (480W is also an option in the same form factor/efficiency/no-load draw).
+The uncertainty on load is greater for the 48V concept based on the number of loads that require conversion.

 #### Assumptions